Manhattan School of Music - D.M.A

 Cleveland Institute of Music - B.M.

-Violist/Violinist Serena Hsu is currently pursuing a Master’s degree at The Juilliard School.
-She has studied at the Cleveland Institute of Music, the Paris Conservatoire, and the International Musicians Seminar in Prussia Cove, England.
-Her main mentors include Hsin-Yun Huang, Misha Amory, Jean Sulem, Lynne Ramsey, and Jeffrey Irvine.
-She is a prizewinner of various competitions, including YoungArts, the Ohio Viola Society Competition, Saint Paul String Quartet Competition, and the OSTA Chamber Music Competition.
+Dr. Serena Hsu is an avid chamber musician and dedicated violin, viola, and music theory pedagogue based in New York City.
+She is a prizewinner of various competitions, including YoungArts, the Ohio Viola Society Competition, Saint Paul String Quartet Competition, New Albany Symphony Concerto Competition, New York Laureate International Music Competition, and the OSTA Chamber Music Competition.
 Additionally, she has competed in the semifinals of the Fischoff National Chamber Music Competition, was a finalist at the American Viola Society Competition, and semi-finalist of the Cecil Aronowitz International Viola Competition in England.

 She has performed at venues both in the United States and abroad, including Severance Hall, the Kennedy Center, Wiener Konzerthaus, Château de Fontainebleau, Alice Tully Hall, Southern Theatre, among others.
 She has appeared on Cleveland’s WRUW, North Carolina’s WDAV, and NPR’s “From the Top.”